Professional masons, students from West Rowan win bricklaying battle in Gold Hill - Salisbury Post

 Grant Helms is a recent graduate of West Rowan who won the state Skills USA competition in 2019 and the Sam McGee Memorial Masonry Contest in Midland in May with a perfect score.

 Among the purposes of the regional competition, now in its 20th year, is to push the industry and spark interest for a new generation of masons.
-Thanks to a partnership with SPEC MIX and the North Carolina Mason Contractors Association, Friday was also a Masonry Education Day for more than 370 masonry students across 16 high schools in North Carolina.
+Thanks to a partnership with Spec Mix and the North Carolina Mason Contractors Association, Friday was also a Masonry Education Day for more than 370 masonry students across 16 high schools in North Carolina.
 Local contractors and product specialists set up booths to provide education and networking opportunities.

 Workforce Development and Training Coordinator Ryan Shaver of the state masonry contractor’s association said there are 101 high schools across the state with masonry training programs, which exceeds any other state.
 Shaver works directly with schools to create programs.
 He said it’s a way to excite them about a possible career in masonry, especially since the average age of masons in North Carolina is around 47, he said.